aimms/documentation/webui/library.rst

 .. note::

-    The procedures OpenSidePanel, OpenPage ,OpenExternalLink and OpenDialogPage currently do not work as expected when called on a page load procedure.
-This issue will be expected to be fixed in the coming releases
+    The procedures OpenSidePanel, OpenPage, OpenExternalLink and OpenDialogPage currently do not work as expected when called on a page load procedure.
+This issue will be expected to be fixed in the coming releases.

 requestPerformWebUIDialog